 Later, at the end of season 2, we are brought back to the stones.
 We experience the emotion of Jamie and Claire’s reluctant farewell.
 And, in the 1960s, Brianna, Roger and Claire follow Geillis to Criagh na Dun, watching her leave through the stones.

 We had hoped to see more of Kinloch Rannoch in Outlander series 3.
-However, we are hopeful that season 4 will offer us that opportunity.
+However, we understand that season 4 will offer us that opportunity.

 There are no stones at Kinloch Rannoch.
 However this does not detract from the stunning beauty of the Loch and surrounding Rannoch Moor.
 This is a stop you won’t want to miss!